gviktoriia/gviktoriia/README.md

 - 👋 Hi, I’m Viktoriia
-- 👀 I’m interested in Softwear engineering and cyber security
 - 🌱 I'm writing my projects on Java and Python
-- 🌱 I’m currently learning JavaScript and HTML/CSS
-- 💞️ I’m looking to collaborate on interesting projects just for fun and experience
 - 📫 How to reach me Telegram: @gvvvvm

 <!---